tsmith4014/tsmith4014/README.md

 I've implemented a CI/CD pipeline right here in my GitHub profile!
 Every day at 1AM and 1PM EST, a GitHub Action triggers a YAML configuration file.
 This file sets up an Ubuntu environment, installs Python, resolves dependencies, and then runs a Python script that fetches a new programming joke from JokeAPI.
 It then updates this README.md with the new joke, providing a fresh laugh every day!
 **********
-⚡ AI Joke of the Day: 🤖 What is the best prefix for global variables? // 🤖
+⚡ AI Joke of the Day: 🤖 What do you get if you lock a monkey in a room with a typewriter for 8 hours?
+A regular expression. 🤖
 **********
 #### Automation Configuration
 The entire process is automated using a `.yml` configuration file that resides in the `.github/workflows` directory of this repository.
 This YAML file defines the GitHub Action, specifying when it should run, what script it should execute, and other settings to ensure smooth operation.